Your Friendly Neighborhood Spider-Man: Music

 Leo Birenberg and Zach Robinson were revealed to be composing the series' score in June 2024.
 The series' theme song, "Neighbor Like Me" by The Math Club featuring Relaye and Melo Makes Music, is a rap that samples the theme song from the animated series Spider-Man (1967–1970) by Paul Francis Webster and Bob Harris.
 Like the series' animation, Trammell wanted the theme song to be "something classic that we all love" through the use of the 1960s sample, while still having a modern style.
 The song was released as a single by Hollywood Records and Marvel Music on January 21, 2025.
 A soundtrack album featuring the theme song and excerpts from Birenberg and Robinson's score for the first season was released digitally on February 21.

 Release

 Your Friendly Neighborhood Spider-Man premiered with its first two episodes on Disney+ on January 29, 2025.
 The rest of the 10-episode first season was released in groups of two or three episodes until February 19, as part of Phase Five of the MCU.
-The second season is scheduled to premiere in late 2026, as part of Phase Six.
+The second season is scheduled to premiere in January 2027, as part of Phase Six.
 Winderbaum said in October 2025 that future seasons would be released annually "for a number of years".

 Reception

+Viewership

+Nielsen Media Research, which records streaming viewership on U.S. television screens, reported that Your Friendly Neighborhood Spider-Man was streamed for 1.2 billion minutes during the period from January 1, 2023, to July 4, 2026.